haniffalab/FCA_yolkSac/7_Generalised_pipeline_scripts/Readme.md

 ### pipeline_2_CITE_seq_DSB_GMM_processing
 For all CITE-seq data shown in manuscript and figures.
 This pipeline takes CITEseq RNA and protein data, creates an indexed intersection between both RNA and protein partitions, normalises protein data to empty drop expression values and regresses background using a GMM model.
+For integration, the indexed interesction between both RNA and protein prior to DSB GMM processing is passed into the totalvi pipeline (step_4_totalvi.ipynb).

 ### pipeline_3_Souporcell_maternal_contaminent_estimation
 For all YS scRNAseq data.